microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 This is a pre-production version for the exercise to deploy SQL Server on Azure Virtual Machine.

+## Prerequisites

+- You must have an Azure subscription with the ability to create Azure Virtual Machines.
+You must have the ability to create Azure Virtual Machines in the Azure region of your choice.
+For instructor led workshops, check with you instructor.
+- You must have permissions to a SQL Server on Azure Virtual Machine from the Azure Marketplace.
+- You will need a client computer that can use the Remote Desktop Protocol(RDP)
+- You will need access to files from the workshop at https://aka.ms/cloudsqlworkshop.

 ## Scenario

 You have a requirement to deploy a new SQL Server on Azure Virtual Machine to migrate a SQL Server database to perform a proof of concept (PoC) test.
 You are trying to save costs so you want to use deployment options that meet the requirements of your PoC with the *minimal costs possible*.
 You also need to try and minimize the amount of time it takes to deploy the solution so try to configure as many requirements during deployment.